Blogs

 Binge-Play Design

 The game levels are designed for easy accessibility, allowing players to enjoy a quick session during a lunch break or a commute.
-Coupled with cross-platform deployment, this feature allows the game to slip into its players’ daily routines.
+Cross-platform deployment helps the game fit into players’ daily routines.
+Its peak-and-valley pattern balances challenge and fun to prevent frustration or burnout.
+The light story, featuring quirky characters like Toffee, keeps players emotionally invested.

 Social Mechanics